manumerous/vpselector/README.md

 ## Use the Tool

-- Left click with your mouse and drag to define the desired horizontal window of the data to be selected
+- Left click with your mouse and drag to define the desired horizontal window of the data to be selected.
+  - The current selection distribution is now visualized in the histogram plot on the right.
-- Confirm or cancel data selection
+- Confirm or cancel data selection.
-- The view automatically resets to contain all data and you can select the next data snipplet.
+  - The already selected data is now marked by a grey span in the plot on the left.
+  - The plot on the right contains now the histogram of all selected data.
+- repeat as many times as needed.
-- Once you could select all desired horizontal data windows click "done selecting"
+- Once you could select all desired horizontal data windows click "Done selecting"